la2050/archive/_organizations/build.md

       https://challenge.la2050.org/entry/build-los-angeles-entrepreneurship-is-the-hook-and-college-is-the-goal
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      BUILD uses entrepreneurship-based, experiential learning to engage students, provide equitable educational opportunities and develop skills for high school, college and career success.
 title: BUILD
-uri: /organizations/build/
 extrapolated_project_ids:
   - '6102023'
 project_titles_from_extrapolated_project_ids:
-  - 'BUILD Los Angeles: Entrepreneurship is the hook and college is the goal.'
-project_titles:
-  - 'BUILD Los Angeles: Entrepreneurship is the hook and college is the goal.'
-project_titles_from_project_ids:
   - 'BUILD Los Angeles: Entrepreneurship is the hook and college is the goal.'
 original_project_titles:
   - 'BUILD Los Angeles: Entrepreneurship is the hook and college is the goal.  '